Our Top 22 Tips for Effective E-commerce in Ireland.

 Do what you say you are going to do, it’s better to underpromise and overdeliver than to make bold claims you cannot live up to.

 7: Build an Email list and use it.

 Start collecting email addresses on your site from day one.
-Use a tasteful pop up to encourage visitors to sign up to your mailing list.
-You could offer a discount voucher to further sweeten the pot for first time buyers.
+Use a tasteful pop-up to encourage visitors to sign up for your mailing list.
+You could offer a discount voucher to further sweeten the pot for first-time buyers.